electron-userland/electron-builder/docs/Options.md

 ## Environment Variables from File

-Env file `electron-builder.env` in the current dir.
+Env file `electron-builder.env` in the current dir ([example](https://github.com/motdotla/dotenv-expand/blob/master/test/.env)).
 Supported only for CLI usage.

 ## How to Read Docs